Acenm5/GHEM/README.md

 # GHEM
 Gloomhaven Expanded Modding

+## GLOOMHAVEN UPDATE - SEPTEMBER 18TH, 2023
+The recent update has likely broken GHEM in numerous ways, though I have not had time to test this.
+As the dev team is currently working on bug fixes and other issues, I'll be focusing on other projects for the time being.
+Hopefully, by the time I return to this project, Gloomhaven will be receiving no more updates.

 ## ABOUT
 GHEM is a forever-free assembly edit of the digital edition of Gloomhaven.
 Its goals, in order of priority, are to:
 1. expand the game's modding framework to provide additional ability types, class mechanics, conditions, and card layout options